NSombekke/DL2-GVP/Blogpost.md

 | **MSP**  | AUROC      | **0.69 ±	0.03**   | 0.67	± 0.01         |
 |          | AUPRC      | **0.25±0,03**    | 0,24±0,03          |

--- **INCLUDE BASELINE GVP or GVPTransformer with 0 epochs of learning!!!**

 ### Residue Identity (RES) dataset
 #### What is the influence of the number of transformer head?